Finding the Best Places to Retire Since 2006!

 Is North Carolina Considered Tax Friendly for Retirement?
 Somewhat

 Notes: Although it attracts tourists, Beaufort is on the quiet side, particularly during winter.
-It is racially diverse and has grown by 4% within the last decade.
+Beaufort home prices have increased 22% since a year ago, and the population has grown 5% during the last decade.
 Neighbors know one another and lend a hand when needed.

 Recommended as a Retirement Spot?
 Yes